dblock/code.dblock.org/_posts/2011/2011-05-27-ror-win-getting-things-done-with-mongodb-mongoid.markdown

 - [Mongoid::Orderable](https://github.com/arkxu/mongoid_order) and [ActsAsList::Mongoid](https://github.com/kristianmandrup/acts_as_list_mongoid): makes your models orderable.
 - [Mongoid::Atomic](https://github.com/jcoene/mongoid_atomic): atomic updates.

-This is all made possible by the fact that MongoDB documents don’t need a schema and that mongoid has a very simple callback mechanism that can invoke your function when an object is created, modified or destroyed.
+This is all made possible by the fact that MongoDB documents don't need a schema and that mongoid has a very simple callback mechanism that can invoke your function when an object is created, modified or destroyed.
 If you want a skeleton for writing an extension, look at the [source code of Mongoid::Fulltext](https://github.com/artsy/mongoid_fulltext) – yes, the whole thing is 150 lines of code.

 What other useful mongoid gems do you know about?